warrenmcg/TDP43_miRNA_Paper/README.md

 This is a step-by-step guide on how to reproduce exactly the analysis performed in the paper.

-*__Note__: To run all steps, you can type `bash run_all_steps.sh` at the command line.
+*__Note #1__: To run all steps, you can type `bash run_all_steps.sh` at the command line.
 This script presumes that you've already run Fatiscan and FatiGO.
-If you have not, the script currently breaks at step 7 or step 9, respectively.*
+If you do not have the fatiscan_output and fatigo_output directories, the script currently breaks at step 7 or step 9, respectively.*

+*__Note #2__: Each bash script for each step assumes that they are run from their directory.
+The scripts will break otherwise.

+*__Note #3__: The annotations and the TCGA data are not included with this repository because of their size (several GB total).
+This pipeline assumes that you do step 1a and 1b.

 ## Step 0
 ### install necessary R packages (DESeq2, ProMISe) and python packages (BCBio and HTSeq)